kucharaka/leetcode/README.md

 # leetcode
-my solutions to problems from leetcode
+my sql & python solutions to problems from leetcode